cpan-testers/cpantesters-deploy/README.md

 ### Database and Metabase (`cpantesters-schema`)

-The primary source of CPANTesters data is the Metabase.
+The primary source of CPANTesters data is the schema.
 This is the database that the CPANTesters reporters write to.
-This database is managed elsewhere.

-The CPANTesters project reads from the Metabase and writes raw data and report summaries to a local MySQL database.
-This local MySQL database is managed here.
+A mock version of the previous main database, Metabase, is still written to for legacy processes.
+These need to be updated to use the main database and then the Metabase can be decomissioned.

 ### Backend ETL (`cpantesters-backend`)

-The backend processes read from the Metabase and writes to the local database.
+The backend processes turn the full test reports into summaries, statistics, and metrics.
 These processes also send out the regular report e-mails, summarize the raw reports in to easily-queried tables, and maintain the data the web app requires.

 ### Web app (`cpantesters-api`, `cpantesters-web`)

 The CPANTesters web app is the final piece and uses the MySQL database and the data the Backend ETL provides to make a frontend that users can use.
 There are also APIs available from the web frontend.

+The web app has its own database to manage user accounts and preferences.

 ## Repository Overview